MohamedAlFahim/Silene/README.md

 ---

 A tool for creating programming language lexers based on the finite state machine model, that follow character-by-character rules.
+It can verify, at compile-time:

+- whether a state is not used
+- whether an out-of-range state is referenced
+- whether a set of actions is valid

+The lexer code it generates is very readable, and could almost look like it was written by a human.

 Each token object produced by the generated lexer contains: